 Another good way to stick to your retirement savings resolution is to make tracking your progress easier and more convenient.
 You can do this by downloading your mobile banking app and checking in anytime.
 You can set personal goals each week, month or quarter and see how you’re doing around the clock in the app.
 You might find that seeing your progress – or spotting opportunities to catch up on your savings – can motivate you to stay on track.

 Starting out the New Year with a goal in mind can set you on a path to success, but changing your habits can be tough.
 Making small adjustments can help you stay the course, especially when it comes to saving for retirement.
-As you continue to work toward your resolutions, schedule your complimentary goal planning session to get 2019 off to a great start.
+As you continue to work toward your resolutions, schedule your complimentary goal planning session to get the year off to a great start.